 Other eerie events at Blood Cemetery in Hollis, NH, reported by readers:

 Trees moving when there is no breeze.
 Several have noticed this.
 It’s easy to compare the trees’ movement at Blood Cemetery with nearby wooded areas.
-In each story, the trees were still (not moving) elsewhere, but the trees were swaying and/or the leaves fluttering vigorously only at the perimeter of Blood Cemetery.
+In each story, the trees were still (not moving) elsewhere, but the trees were swaying and/or the leaves fluttering vigorously only within the immediate vicinity of Blood Cemetery.

 A Nashua nurse was in her car with friends, and they were listening to the radio.
 As they approached the cemetery, static interrupted the music, followed by dirge-like organ music.
 Shortly after they passed the cemetery, the static returned and then their previous music was restored.